OpenFn/os4h-training/README.md

 Created for the OS4H team to save copies of OpenFn jobs prototyped as part of their OpenFn implementation training and practice.

-*Note that commits to `master` will be auto-deployed to OpenFn.org.
-Always work on a branch, and submit a PR to merge to `master`!*
+*Note that commits to `main` will be auto-deployed to OpenFn.org.
+Always work on a branch, and submit a PR to merge to `main`!*

 ## Getting started with the Repo